 What is pneumococcal disease?

-Pneumococcal disease is the main cause of bacterial meningitis (an infection of the covering of the brain) in the United States.
-Each year, pneumococcal disease causes many health problems in children younger than 5 years of age, including these problems:
+Pneumococcal disease is caused by bacteria, and can lead to infections in the lungs, blood, and brain.
+Each year, pneumococcal disease causes many health problems in children younger than 5 years of age, including meningitis, blood infections, and ear infections.

 What is the pneumococcal vaccine?

-Pneumococcal conjugate vaccine is a shot for infants and toddlers.
+Pneumococcal conjugate vaccine (abbreviated PCV13) is a shot for infants and toddlers.
 It helps prevent pneumococcal disease, and it also helps stop the disease from spreading from person to person.
+It is now also being given to older adults.

 Why should my child get this vaccine?